mimranbee24seecs-ctrl/MLPROJECT/README.md

 # Machine Learning Project
-By: Filza Fatima (506785), Ammar Imran (501062)
-# Project Report: Dog Breed Identification Using Deep Learning and Hybrid Approaches
+By: Filza Fatima (506785), Ammar Imran (501062)# Project Report: Dog Breed Identification Using Deep Learning and Hybrid Approaches

 ## 1. Introduction
 The objective of this project is to build a machine learning system capable of identifying the breed of a dog from an image.
-We are using the "Dog Breed Identification" dataset, which contains 120 different breeds (https://www.kaggle.com/competitions/dog-breed-identification/data).
+We are using the "Dog Breed Identification" dataset, which contains 120 different breeds.

 This is a challenging computer vision problem because:
 1.  **High Similarity:** Many breeds look almost identical (e.g., a Husky vs. a Malamute).